m-carrasco/m-carrasco.github.io/index.md

 ## About Me

 I'm a PhD student supervised by Prof. Cristian Cadar at Imperial College London and a member of the Software Reliability Group.
-Nowadays, my primary research efforts are towards detecting portability and environment-related bugs.
-As a side project, I develop **net-ssa** which is an intermediate representation for .NET bytecode.
-Recently, I've started working on fuzzing-based testing techniques as well.
-Simply put, I'm a Program Analysis enthusiast.
+Nowadays, I am working on

+- SMT Sampling for Program Testing
+- Portability Bugs Detection in C Programs
+- Formal Verification of C#

 ## Research Interests